The Attfield Brooks Apprenticeships

 The Attfield Brooks Trust Fund makes awards to encourage apprentices Bound to the Company to seek educational or work experience opportunities in agriculture or allied industries, either in this country or overseas.

-We have two Attfield Brooks apprentices at the present time
+We have four Attfield Brooks apprentices at the present time.

 George Padwick - Apprentice to Nick Padwick